pdee/pdee/python-modes/pdee/doc/commands-python-mode.rst

 py-execute-clause-jython-switch
 -------------------------------
 Send clause at point to Jython interpreter.

-Switch to output buffer.
-Ignores `py-shell-switch-buffers-on-execute-p'.

 py-execute-clause-jython-noswitch
 ---------------------------------
 Send clause at point to Jython interpreter.

-Keep current buffer.
-Ignores `py-shell-switch-buffers-on-execute-p'

 py-execute-clause-jython-dedicated
 ----------------------------------
-Send clause at point to Jython unique interpreter.
+Send clause at point to Jython interpreter.

 py-execute-clause-jython-dedicated-switch
 -----------------------------------------
-Send clause at point to Jython unique interpreter and switch to result.
+Send clause at point to Jython interpreter.

 py-execute-clause-python3\.2
 ----------------------------